 We understand this.
 We have been managing rental homes for 20+ years from our brick-and-mortar location in Aurora.
 The information below is provided to help you understand how we do business and how Stars & Stripes Homes serves you.
 Questions?
 Contact me, I am the Managing Broker and Senior Property Manager at Stars & Stripes and am here to walk you thru the process.
 Our inn is full.
 The rental market is strong.
 We need your home to lease to well-qualified tenants.

 Owner, Managing Broker, Realtor, Property Manager, Master Sergeant, US Air Force (Ret.)

 Certified Residential Specialist (CRS), Graduate, Realtor Institute (GRI)

 1. When Do I Receive My Monthly Proceeds And Statement?

-As an owner, you will receive your proceeds electronically in your bank account of choice between the 7th and the 9th of every month.
+Stars & Stripes Homes, Inc. uses Appfolio, a best-in-class Property Management software accounting system.
+Using Appfolio, our accountant will send your proceeds electronically to your bank account of choice between the 7th and the 9th of every month.
 Variables will be (1) when your tenant pays the rent, and (2) how long your bank takes to process and post the deposit to your account.
 Want to sleep better at nite?
 Recommend having at least one month's mortgage payment in reserve.
 We understand and are sensitive to the fact that it is important that you receive your proceeds as soon as possible.